 Where: Oasis Sports Centre, 32 Endell Street, WC2H 9AG (yep, central London's only heated, outdoor pool).
 Visit the website

-When: Open all year round.
-The centre is open 6.30am-10pm on weekdays and 9.30am-6pm at weekends, but the lido times can vary and it's worth checking beforehand here.
+When: Oasis Sports Centre is expected to reopen after 25 July 2020.
+The centre is usually open 6.30am-10pm on weekdays and 9.30am-6pm at weekends, but the lido times can vary and it's worth checking beforehand here.

 How big: 27.5 metres long